 - Enter a name in the Name text box.

 - Select a machine name from the Machine drop-down menu.

 The list contains only vSphere machine components in the active blueprint.

-- Select a NIC and vSphere machine to load balance from the Network adapter drop-down menu.
+- Select a NIC from the NIC drop-down menu.

 The list contains NICs that are defined on the selected vSphere machine component.